 Health Data: Beurer BM58

 When I saw the circumference suggestion for the blood pressure monitor for the Beurer BM58, I assumed that had to be wrong.
 I measured my arm and assumed I must have got it wrong with how they’re calculating the circumference because I’ve always seen my arms as scrawny, child-like arms.
 I even watched a video of a woman using it in Beurer’s promotional content for the device on YouTube.
-I thought if it fits her arms then it should fit mine, as I have scrawny arms.
+Because I thought if it fit her arms, then it should fit mine, as I have scrawny arms.